BioCryst Pharmaceuticals Inc. (BCRX) Shares Up Despite Recent Market Volatility

 BCRX’s Market Performance

-BCRX stock saw a decrease of -2.10% in the past week, with a monthly decline of -17.69% and a quarterly a decrease of -31.79%.
-The volatility ratio for the week is 3.31%, and the volatility levels for the last 30 days are 4.23% for BioCryst Pharmaceuticals Inc. (BCRX).
-The simple moving average for the last 20 days is -9.26% for BCRX stock, with a simple moving average of -24.47% for the last 200 days.
+The stock of BioCryst Pharmaceuticals Inc. (BCRX) has seen a -6.00% decrease in the past week, with a -18.61% drop in the past month, and a -21.01% fall in the past quarter.
+The volatility ratio for the week is 4.71%, and the volatility levels for the past 30 days are at 4.51% for BCRX.
+The simple moving average for the last 20 days is -10.19% for BCRX stock, with a simple moving average of -28.94% for the last 200 days.

 Analysts’ Opinion of BCRX